+What happened to those good old-fashioned housekeeping tips?
 With our 21st century gadgets galore it can be easy to forget there are practical, cheap ways to keep our homes clean and well organised.
 Our grandmothers were skilled at ‘make do and mend’, finding low cost ways to run their homes.
-Borrow these old-fashioned cleaning tips and organisational tricks for an efficiently run home.
+Borrow these traditional cleaning tips and organisational tricks for an efficiently run home.

 To stop your bin from smelling rotten, don’t use an expensive air or bin freshener, just sprinkle some bicarbonate of soda into the bottom to soak up odours.